 Why Are Cats Obsessed With Catnip?

 Have you ever given your cat a catnip toy and watched him go absolutely nuts?
-Maybe it’s made you wonder: Why do cats go so crazy for catnip?
+Maybe it’s made you wonder: Why do cats like catnip so much?
 And is there such a thing as too much catnip?

 It turns out that there’s a natural substance in catnip that makes cats go wild for it, so all that rolling and rubbing is actually a normal physiological reaction.